raycast/extensions/extensions/easy-new-file/README.md

 **Command**

 - **Create File Here**: Create a new file in the current Finder window or on the desktop.

   - Create File Here
   - Create File with Name: Create a new file with name.
+  - Copy File to Clipboard: Create the file to clipboard.
   - Add File Template

 - **Add File Template**: Add a file template that you can use in the "Create File Here" command.

 **Preferences**